samuel-book/stroke_outcome/_sources/intro.md

 # Predicting granular disability outcomes after treatment of stroke with thrombolysis (IVT) or thrombectomy (MT)

-This notebook describes the basic methodology for estimating disability outcomes for stroke patients, depending on time to treatment with intravenous thrombolysis (IVT) or mechanical thrombectomy (MT).
+This online Jupyter describes the basic methodology for estimating disability outcomes for stroke patients, depending on time to treatment with intravenous thrombolysis (IVT) or mechanical thrombectomy (MT).
+The orignal code for the book may be found at [https://github.com/samuel-book/stroke_outcome](https://github.com/samuel-book/stroke_outcome).

 The methodology described here is for patients with an ischaemic stroke (a stroke that is caused by a clot).
 These patients can be further defined by the location of the clot: those with a large vessel occlusion (LVO); and those not with a large vessel occlusion (nLVO).
 Patients with an nLVO can be treated with thrombolysis (IVT), a clot-busting medication.
 Patients with an LVO can be treated with IVT and/or thrombectomy (MT), which physically removes the clot.
 The benefit received by the patient from either treatment (IVT and/or MT) are time dependent, such that the sooner they are administered, the better the outcome, with each treatment having no effect after a specified duration (6.3 hours for IVT, and 8 hours for MT).
 In other words, the sooner a patient recieves reperfusion treatment the fewer stroke related disabilities they could end up with.